fairlearn/fairlearn/README.md

 The fairlearn project seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.
 The fairlearn repository contains a Python package and Jupyter notebooks with the examples of usage.

+ #### fairlearn components ####
+ * Assessment dashboard: high-level and detailed views, for assessing which groups are negatively impacted.
+ * Mitigation strategies: easy to incorporate into existing machine-learning pipelines.

+Together, these components empower data scientists and business leaders to navigate any tradeoffs between fairness and performance, and to select the mitigation strategy that best fits their needs.

 - [Current release](#current-release)
 - [What we mean by _fairness_](#what-we-mean-by-fairness)
 - [Overview of fairlearn](#overview-of-fairlearn)